18kimn/revisiting-dubois/content/proposal.md

 Prolific and prominent Black writer, historian, professor, political activist, W.E.B.
 Du Bois has left a legend in many ways.
 One profound way as been in developing and articulating data visualizations many years before canonical pioneers of visualization like Edward Tufte, Jacques Bertin, or Stephen Few.
+My project seeks to explore his work with a critical and quantitative lens.
+I hope to bring to Du Bois' portraits the worlds of modern statistics, computing resources, and interactive visualization, but also to these fields bring Du Bois' humanist lens and the goal of visualizing data to create a better world.

-This project has two conceptual goals.
+To do so, my project will focus on two questions:

 1. **How does Du Bois' approach to data visualization depart from canonical views of data and information?**